-To test the Company's estimates of reserves for variable consideration relating to Medicaid and Medicare claims, patient copay assistance and product returns, our audit procedures included, among others, evaluating the methodologies and assumptions used and testing the accuracy and completeness of the underlying data used in the Company's analysis.
-We evaluated the assumptions used by management against third-party industry data and actual trends, evaluated the reasonableness of changes in estimated reserves during the year, and assessed the accuracy of the Company's estimates against actual results.
-We also performed sensitivity analyses to determine the effect of changes in management's assumptions on the amount of reserves recorded for variable consideration, where appropriate.
+To test the Company's estimates of reserves for variable consideration relating to Medicaid and Medicare claims and patient copay assistance, our audit procedures included, among others, evaluating the methodologies and assumptions used and testing the accuracy and completeness of the underlying data used in the Company's payor mix analysis.
+We compared the assumptions used by management to third-party industry data and actual trends.
+We also evaluated the reasonableness of changes in estimated reserves during the year, and assessed the accuracy of the Company's estimates against actual results.
+We also performed sensitivity analyses to determine the effect of changes in management's assumptions on the amount of reserves recorded for variable consideration impacted by the payor mix, where appropriate.
 Further, we evaluated the appropriateness of classification and disclosure of the Company's reserves for variable consideration in the financial statements.